Frequently Asked Questions

 What is the difference between PostgreSQL and Postgres Plus Advanced Server?

 Advanced Server is built upon PostgreSQL and has additional functionality and capabilities in the following areas:

 - Advanced Performance features like Index Advisor, Query Hints, Infinite Cache, DynaTune, and a High speed loader.

-- Oracle Features such as User Defined Objects, Parallel Bulk Loader, Oracle Database Links, Bulk Collect/Bind and Multi-threaded Replication.
+- Oracle® similar features such as User Defined Objects, Parallel Bulk Loader, Database Links, Bulk Collect/Bind and Multi-threaded Replication.

-- Oracle Tools such as Oracle Dictionary Views, EDB*Plus, EDB*Wrap, and SQL wait statistics.
+- Oracle tools such as Dictionary Views, EDB*Plus, EDB*Wrap, and SQL wait statistics.

-- Oracle Compatibility for PL/SQL support, PL/SQL Debugger, Oracle SQL Extensions, OCI, and popular function packages.
+- Database compatibility for PL/SQL support, PL/SQL Debugger, Oracle SQL Extensions, OCI, and popular function packages.